-Degree: Bachelor of Science in Healthcare Management
+Major: Healthcare Management

 Major Mission: The Healthcare Management program equips students with the fundamental knowledge of all aspects of healthcare management.
 Graduates will be prepared to integrate their faith and servant leadership as they identify challenges and opportunities to meet the present and future needs of the healthcare profession.